bhumilharia/bhumilharia.github.io/content/about.md

 Apart from my day job, I spend time helping founders/companies/teams maximize their software engineering productivity.
-Examples of this include helping non-technical founders on bootstrapping software development for their new start-up idea, assisting in building and hiring remote teams, or for companies looking to establish India development centers, helping them out with all the administrative/legal/team building operations.
+Examples of this include helping non-technical founders on bootstrapping software development for their new start-up idea, assisting in building and hiring remote teams, or for companies looking to establish India development centers, helping them out with admin/team building operations.
 Anything related to (software + teams + productivity), really.

 If any of these are sound like topics that interest you (or problems you have), let's talk!
 Building